PlasmaTrout/chattily/README.md

 # Installation
-To install brightchat simply clone the repository and then use npm start to run the server.
+To install chattily simply clone the repository and then use npm start to run the server.
 You do this by doing a:

 ```
-git clone git@git.bhn.net:rnd/brightchat.git
+git clone git@github.com:gabereiser/chattily.git
-cd brightchat
+cd chattily
 npm start
 ```